Skip to content

 */

-The Stream.timeoutFail operator combines a timeout with a custom failure message.
-If the stream times out, it fails with the specified error message.
+The Stream.timeoutFail function allows you to set a timeout on a stream with a custom failure message.
+If the stream does not emit a value within the specified duration, it will fail with the provided error message.

 1